korjaa/Hantek6022API/README.md

 [examples](https://github.com/Ho-Ro/Hantek6022API/tree/main/examples),
 all tools named `*_6022.py` are copied to `/usr/bin` and are thus globally available.

+You can even use the programs without installing anything.
+You just need a working `python3-libusb` installation.
+All you need is the `PyHT6022` directory in the directory where your Python program is located (e.g. in `examples`).
+This means: download this repo (as `https://github.com/Ho-Ro/Hantek6022API/archive/refs/heads/main.zip` or with `git clone https://github.com/Ho-Ro/Hantek6022API.git`), go to `examples` and try e.g. `python3 get_serial_number.py`.

 ## Developer Info

 If you are a developer, you will definitely clone the repo and work with it more intensively.
 So please read on...